#![allow(unused_variables)] #fn main() { //! examples/smallest.rs #![deny(unsafe_code)] #![deny(warnings)] #![no_main] #![no_std] // panic-handler crate extern crate panic_semihosting; use rtfm::app; #[app(device = lm3s6965)] const APP: () = { #[init] fn init(_: init::Context) {} }; #}

 init

-attribute expects to find an initialization
+Within the pseudo-module the app attribute expects to find an initialization

-attribute.
+function marked with the init attribute.
 This function must have signature

-fn(init::Context) [-> init::LateResources]
+fn(init::Context) [-> init::LateResources].

 This initialization function will be the first part of the application to run.

-function will run with interrupts disabled and has exclusive access
+The init function will run with interrupts disabled and has exclusive access

-to Cortex-M and device specific peripherals through the core
+to Cortex-M and device specific peripherals through the core and device

-.
+variables fields of init::Context.
 Not all Cortex-M peripherals are available

-because the RTFM runtime takes ownership of some of them -- for more
+in core because the RTFM runtime takes ownership of some of them -- for more

-details see the rtfm::Peripherals
+details see the rtfm::Peripherals struct.

-variables declared at the beginning of init
+static mut variables declared at the beginning of init will be transformed

-into &'static mut
+into &'static mut references that are safe to access.

-The example below shows the types of the core
+The example below shows the types of the core and device variables and

-showcases safe access to a static mut
+showcases safe access to a static mut variable.

 # #![allow(unused_variables)] #fn main() { //! examples/init.rs #![deny(unsafe_code)] #![deny(warnings)] #![no_main] #![no_std] extern crate panic_semihosting; use cortex_m_semihosting::{debug, hprintln}; #[rtfm::app(device = lm3s6965)] const APP: () = { #[init] fn init(c: init::Context) { static mut X: u32 = 0; // Cortex-M peripherals let _core: rtfm::Peripherals = c.core; // Device specific peripherals let _device: lm3s6965::Peripherals = c.device; // Safe access to local `static mut` variable let _x: &'static mut u32 = X; hprintln!("init").unwrap(); debug::exit(debug::EXIT_SUCCESS); } }; #}

-to the console and then exit the QEMU
+Running the example will print init to the console and then exit the QEMU

 process.